-- The State has substantial (iii) grounds to believe that a total coliform-positive result is due to a circumstance or condition which does not reflect water quality in the distribution system.
+(iii) The State has substantial grounds to believe that a total coliform-positive result is due to a circumstance or condition which does not reflect water quality in the distribution system.
 In this case, the system must still collect all repeat samples required under paragraphs (b) (1)-(4) of this section, and use them to determine compliance with the MCL for total coliforms in §141.63.
 To invalidate a total coliform-positive sample under this paragraph, the decision with the rationale for the decision must be documented in writing, and approved and signed by the supervisor of the State official who recommended the decision.
 The State must make this document available to EPA and the public.
 The written documentation must state the specific cause of the total coliformpositive sample, and what action the system has taken, or will take, to correct this problem.
-The State may not invalidate a total coliform-positive sample solely on the grounds that all repeat samples are total coliform-negative. - (2) A laboratory must invalidate a total coliform sample (unless total coliforms are detected) if the sample produces a turbid culture in the absence of gas production using an analytical method where gas formation is examined (e.g., the Multiple-Tube Fer-Technique), mentation produces turbid culture in the absence of an acid reaction in the Presence-Absence (P-A) Coliform Test, or exhibits confluent growth or produces colonies too numerous to count with an analytical method using a membrane filter (e.g., Membrane Filter Technique).
+The State may not invalidate a total coliform-positive sample solely on the grounds that all repeat samples are total coliform-negative.

+(2) A laboratory must invalidate a total coliform sample (unless total coliforms are detected) if the sample produces a turbid culture in the absence of gas production using an analytical method where gas formation is examined (e.g., the Multiple-Tube Fermentation Technique), produces a turbid culture in the absence of an acid reaction in the Presence-Absence (P-A) Coliform Test, or exhibits confluent growth or produces colonies too numerous to count with an analytical method using a membrane filter (e.g., Membrane Filter Technique).
 If a laboratory invalidates a sample because of such interference, the system must collect another sample from the same location as the original sample within 24 hours of being notified of the interference problem, and have it analyzed for the presence of total coliforms.
 The system must continue to re-sample within 24 hours and have the samples analyzed until it obtains a valid result.
-The State may waive the 24-hour time limit on a case-by-case basis. - (d) Sanitary surveys.
-(1)(i) Public water systems which do not collect five or more routine samples/month must undergo an initial sanitary survey by
+The State may waive the 24-hour time limit on a case-by-case basis.